Raj-Kashyap001/expressive-reads/README.md

 # Expressive Reads

-A modern e-commerce store for books and notebooks, built with Next.js, ShadCN, Tailwind CSS, and powered by Genkit for AI features.
+A modern e-commerce store for books and notebooks, built with Next.js, ShadCN, and Tailwind CSS.

 ## Features